merleen/codespaces-example/README.md

 # codespaces-example

-repository containing all examples and notes fpor the github actions course.
+repository containing all examples and notes fpor the github actions course. file has been edited.